go-vela/site/content/tour/environment.md

 Every step's environment is isolated to each individual step and all platform variables get injected with a custom `VELA_` prefix pattern.

 Vela does import a library to provide partial string operations.
-You can be use the functions to manipulate string values prior to substitution.
+You can use the functions to manipulate string values prior to substitution.

 With this substitution you should be aware `${variable}` expressions are subject to pre-processing.
 If you want to avoid this behavior you can escape your expressions to avoid the pre-processor evaluations.